AnuragMishra58/microservices/banking-system/Readme.md

 * If transaction is Fraud, it sends <b>SuspiciousTransaction</b> Event
 * Notification Service listens to <b>SuspiciousTransaction</b> Event and sends out email notification

 <h2>Task 3:- Audit Service Tracking Transactions</h2>

 * Every transaction should be audited and logged, providing a trail for future references.
 * This has been implemented using events TransactionCompleted and TransactionFailed
-  * Audit Servce listens to both the events and creates audit record
+* Audit Service listens to both events and creates audit record

 <h2> Postman Script </h2>
 Postman API test scripts can be found below.